 If it’s knitting that your loved one had a passion for, help them rediscover the knack for it, or simply offer up a skein of yarn for them to hold – the feel of it alone could be enough to stir up lost memories.

 For those with advanced dementia, communication may become difficult, so try a technique called Namaste care that focuses on physical touch.
 A simple hand massage can have real calming effects on someone living with dementia.
-Read more about Namaste care at The Potteries.
+Read more about Namaste care.

 Reminiscence activities help people living with dementia drawn on their longer-term memories, which are typically much stronger, helping to bring back positive emotions.

 If your loved one was a whizz in the kitchen, try cooking or baking with them – using their hands to mix ingredients or knead bread will also help boost motor skills.
 If they were a nature lover, getting out in the garden by helping to plant flowers or simply watching the birds and bees can be an enjoyable and relaxing way to spend an afternoon.
-Discover more reminiscence activities through our Long Lost Hobbies campaign.
+Try these 10 dementia-friendly activities to spend more time with your loved one and help enrich their life.

 Staying active is important – it can even slow the progression of dementia – so don’t be afraid to get out and about too.
 You may worry about your loved one getting confused and agitated, and these are valid feelings.
 But getting out doesn’t have to be a full-day trip to the seaside.
 A simple walk around the garden can work wonders, as can a walk to the shops.